andreidae/Sex_chromosomes/README.md

 4. To analyze and visualize final results
 File output_directory/satsuma_summary.chained.out contains the final coordinates:

- a.
+<outdir>/satsuma_summary.out: all alignment coordinates (Satsuma only)

+<outdir>/satsuma_summary.refined.out: final coordinates (Satsuma and SatsumaSynteny)

+Contents:

 Target sequence name (provided by fasta)
- b.
 First target base
- c.
 Last target base
- d.
 Query sequence name (provided by fasta)
- e.
 First query base
- f.
 Last query base
- g.
-Identity orientation
+Identity
-Here is an example:
+Orientation

 EXAMPLE:
-chrX 5947	6164	chrX 9153 chrX 6270	6452	chrX 9472 9360	0.626728	+ 9654	0.576923	+
+chrX 5947 6164 chrX 9153 9360 0.626728 +

+chrX 6270 6452 chrX 9472 9654 0.576923 +

+5. Visualization
+Use ./MicroSyntenyPlot –i <satsuma_summary.txt> to create a postscript dot plot (color coded by target chromosomes).

+Use ./ChromosomePaint to create a postscript file that colors chromosomes by color.

+Use ./BlockDisplaySatsuma to create a file that can be shown in the interactive multi-level synteny browser MizBee.